chenyan2002/component-docs/component-model/src/language-support.md

 You can "run" a component by calling one of its exports.
 Hosts and runtimes often only support running components with certain exports.
 The [`wasmtime`](https://github.com/bytecodealliance/wasmtime) CLI can only run "command" components, so in order to run the `add` function above, it first must be composed with a primary "command" component that calls it.
-See [documentation on running components](./creating-and-consuming/running.md) for more details.
+See [documentation on running components](./creating-and-consuming/running.md)
+^^^ This reference to `running components` is a bit jumpy.
+Because the reader has to first understand what is component composition. for more details.